spacetelescope/stwcs/doc/source/headerlet_def.rst

                  - HDRNAME<wcskey> from the science file is used
                  - WCSNAME<wcskey> from the science file is used
                  - KeyError is raised
- * `DESTIM`   - (required) target image filename
-                Used to determine if a headerlet can be applied to a science file.
+ * `DESTIM`   - (required) target image filename - used to determine if a headerlet can be applied to a science file.
                 - the ROOTNAME keyword of the original science file
                 - the name of the science file
  * `WCSNAME`  - (required) name for the WCS